OzymandiasTheGreat/articles/backup-server/article.md

 ![Back In Time excludes](./screenshots/3_backintime_config.png)

 The Auto-remove section is probably the biggest advantage Back In Time has over rdiff-backup.
-You can configure automatic removal of old snapshots and not worry about it.
+You can configure the automatic removal of old snapshots and not worry about it.

 ![Back In Time auto-remove](./screenshots/4_backintime_config.png)